-Figure 2 depicts the scheduling task in cloud.
-Owing to cloud computing, that offers cloud services to cloud consumers, every operation is completed in a cloud environment.
-Due to the enormous volume of diverse input tasks so as to balance the demands of diverse resources, load balancing is necessary.
-The cloud system's task queue receives the tasks with n inputs $T_1, T_2, ...
-T_n$.
+The cloud system's task queue receives the tasks with n inputs T (1),T 2,...T n.
 The Virtual Machine head then the get input tasks from task queue and have a comprehensive knowledge of the active VM, existing resources across servers, and the length of the local task queue across all hosts.
 The system's resource availability was confirmed by the VM manager.
 The VM management submitted the tasks to the task scheduler if the group of tasks could be completed using the active VMs that are now available.
 If resource availability does not meet requirements, the VM management generate the necessary VMs in the server.
 Task allotment in cloud computing is therefore quite difficult.
 The service's OoS degrades when only a small number of VMs are overloaded, only a small number are free, or when there are fewer tasks to complete.
 Users may switch to another Cloud provider if they are unhappy with their current service as a result.
-Each cloud server is limited in the amount of virtual machines it can support.
+Each cloud server can only support a certain number of active VMs.